MatataFerra/ppi/README.md

 - Run yarn install or npm install

 After you will download all the dependencies create an enviroment file.
 Only you need to create in the root file a file who named `.env`.
-In this file you will add the following variables `VITE_API_URL` and `VITE_URL`.
+In this file you will add the following variables `VITE_API_URL`.
 You can see an example in the `.env.template` file.

 When you already setting up the app just run `yarn dev` or `npm run dev` and a local server run in your browser.